Exzou0/DesignAlgorithms/README.md

 ## Recurrence Analysis

+**MergeSort.**
+We recursively split the array into halves until single elements remain, then merge them back.
+Recurrence *T(n)=2T(n/2)+Θ(n)* gives *Θ(n log n)* by the Master Theorem.
+Depth is exactly *log₂ n*; allocations and copies happen mostly during merging.

 **Quicksort.**
-We choose the pivot randomly and recurse on the smgit add README.mdaller partition iteratively.
+We choose the pivot randomly and recurse on the smaller partition iteratively.
 In expectation the recurrence is
 *T(n)=T(pn)+T((1−p)n)+Θ(n)* with *p≈1/2*, giving *Θ(n log n)*.
 In the worst case (rare with random pivot) depth reaches *Θ(n)*.
 Our depth metric shows how well the pivot choice balances.

 **DeterministicSelect.**